-Make DC the global center of policy discussion and technology development pertaining to mobility, including autonomous vehicles and the future of work, and other emerging ‘smart’ transportation technologies and software subject to significant regulations in an urban environment.
+Make DC the global center of policy discussion and technology development pertaining to mobility, including autonomous vehicles (AV) and the future of work, and other emerging ‘smart’ transportation technologies and software subject to significant regulations in an urban environment.
 Approach: 1) support the annual MobilityTalks International conference; 2) review regulatory environment and adjust accordingly; 3) identify existing activity happening in DC and create more opportunities to showcase related innovation, possibly in coordination with neighboring jurisdictions that have more available land for testing space.

 October 2018: Ford announced that it would begin testing its self-driving cars on the streets on Washington, DC in early 2019.
 Mayor Muriel Bowser and Sherif Marakby, CEO of Ford Autonomous Vehicles LLC, announced a new partnership between Ford and the DC Infrastructure Academy to train DC residents for jobs and careers in the autonomous vehicle (AV) industry.
 Read more here.